dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 }
 ```

-## Upload image for an organisation unit
+## Upload image for organisation unit

-To upload an image for an organisation unit you can use the `fileResource` endpoint.
+To upload an image for an organisation unit you can use the `fileResources` endpoint.

 ```
 /api/fileResources
 ```

 The `fileResource` endpoint accepts a raw file as the request body.
-The `JPG`/`JPEG` and `PNG` formats are supported for organisation unit images.
+The `JPG`, `JPEG` and `PNG` formats are supported for organisation unit images.
 The domain for organisation unit images is `ORG_UNIT`.

 Please consult *File resources* in the *Metadata* section for details about the `fileResources` endpoint.

-To upload an image you can send a `POST` request with `ORG_UNIT` as domain query parameter with the image as the request paylaod.
+To upload an image you can send a `POST` request with `ORG_UNIT` as domain query parameter together with the image as the request payload.
 The `Content-Type` header should match the type of file being uploaded.

 ```
 POST /api/fileResources?domain=ORG_UNIT